Robert Saxton Secondary Logo

 • Six-way Mirror: A 30,000-word prose poem consisting of hundreds of vividly realised vignettes, loosely based on the I Ching.
 You can toss coins and use a table in the book to select hexagrams that determine your order of reading – or you can just read in the normal way.

-• Rainer Maria Rilke, The Book of Hours – A Version: From The High Window Press (distributed by Troubador) – a version of Rilke's first poetic masterpiece, which offers surprises and frissons of all kinds as the poet explores the themes of God, pilgrimage, doubt, time, death and art.
+• Rainer Maria Rilke, The Book of Hours – A Version: From The High Window Press – a version of Rilke’s first poetic masterpiece, which offers surprises and frissons of all kinds as the poet explores the themes of God, pilgrimage, doubt, time, death and art.
 Saxton follows the rhyme patterns of the original German to capture a poetic conviction and precision that more literal versions often miss.

-You are visitor number 107,702
+You are visitor number 117,134

 back to top